 Multiplier / Capitalization Rate Conversion Table

 The multiplier/capitalization rate relates directly to the risk of the investment.
 The riskier the business/industry the lower the multiplier.
 Consider the case of two businesses, one risky and one secure, each with $50,000 of excess earnings.
-An investor may pay only one times earning for goodwill of the riskier business ($50,000) because the business is less likely to continually return those excess earnings to the investor.
-Alternatively, an investor may pay three times earnings for the goodwill of the more secure business ($150,000) because the business is more likely to return those excess earnings to the buyer.
+An investor may pay only one times excess earning for the goodwill of the riskier business ($50,000) because the business is less likely to continually return those excess earnings to the investor.
+Alternatively, an investor may pay three times excess earnings for the goodwill of the more secure business ($150,000) because the business is more likely to return those excess earnings to the buyer for an extended period.

 Should the excess earnings and/or accounts receivable be tax impacted?
 The impact can be significant.
 Tax impacting relates to attempting to compare apples to apples when valuing c-corporations and s-corporations.
 The multiplier and the income stream should both be pre-tax or both be after-tax.